Updated: Aug 18

 There are too many reports into the claims of “sustainability” in rearing Salmon in open sea-cages to list here but the industry commentators have seen through it for years.
 The Marine Conservation Society have answered the validity of this very succinctly here: https://www.mcsuk.org/news/is-scottish-farmed-salmon-sustainable

 Interestingly, it was noticed recently that the Scottish Salmon Company, who used to advertise as “The Sustainable Salmon Company” have now dropped this claim.

 What is the future of the use of the term?
 The Advertising Standards Authority have been alerted and as many examples as possible have been supplied.
-They seem very interested by it all, they don’t like it and are usually quick to act.
-We are following this with interest.
+They seem very interested and have already banned Loch Duart from using the term and its derivatives.